 In most instances, put the verb in the active voice rather than in the passive voice.
 Passive voice produces a sentence in which the subject receives an action.
 In contrast, active voice produces a sentence in which the subject performs an action.
-Passive voice often creates unclear, less direct, wordy sentences, whereas active voice creates clearer, more concise sentences.
+Passive voice often produces unclear, wordy sentences, whereas active voice produces clearer, more concise sentences.
 To change a sentence from passive to active voice, determine who or what performs the action, and use that person or thing as the subject of the sentence.